 Postfach 10 33 26

-If you have any questions about data processing in our company and exercising your rights, you can also contact our Data Protection Officer free of charge.
+If you have any questions on data processing in our company or how to exercise your rights, you can also contact our data protection officer free of charge:

 Data Protection Officer

 2B Advice GmbH